 Motor Caravan certification

-Historically, European Member States have operated their own set of national requirements for Motor Caravans.
+Historically, some European Member States have operated their own set of national requirements for Motor Caravans.
 However, Directive 2007/46/EC, as amended, introduced a European wide certification scheme for this kind of vehicle.
 Existing national arrangements will apply until the application dates outlined below.
 The key application dates are:

 Type approval is the confirmation that production samples of a design will meet specified performance standards.
 The specification of the product is recorded and only that specification is approved.